All Episodes

 What's your response to that?

-Well, they can say that all they want, but they co office with SmartMatic outside the country.
+Well, they can say that all they want, but they co-office with SmartMatic outside the country.

-It was we have have a sworn affidavit from an extremely credible witness who was there and knows the owners.
+We have a sworn affidavit from an extremely credible witness who was there and knows the owners.

-Uh we have testimony from the owner himself.
+We have testimony from the owner himself.

-Well, testimony it's on YouTube.
+Well, testimony, it's on YouTube.

-It's a publicly available YouTube video about uh how it was created, and they created it for the purpose of rigging elections.
+It's a publicly available YouTube video about how it was created, and they created it for the purpose of rigging elections.

-Now the I I look I have I'm not a computer expert.
+Now, look, I'm not a computer expert.

-I'm the least I could barely download an app.
+I'm the least, I could barely download an app.

 So I'm trying to understand.

-So these systems you're claiming have the ability where they are now connected to an internet or can be connected to the internet is as my understanding is they can or they can't, they have the capacity to do it.
+So these systems you're claiming have the ability where they are now connected to the internet or can be connected to the internet.

-I think it was the New York Times that said it, or maybe no, actually it was the Princeton professor that said it.
+I think it was the New York Times that said it, or maybe, no, actually it was the Princeton Professor that said it.

-Um if they choose to, Dominion says that they did not.
+If they choose to, Dominion says that they did not.

 Now, is there a trail of evidence?